Reading Time: 3 minutes

 Communicate About Everything

 Too much communication is never enough during uncertain times.
 A lack of communication can lead to misperceptions and rumors that can easily corrode an organization from the inside out.
-Leadership should keep in mind that cracks become craters – and strive to fix the cracks through regular, open, honest and crystal-clear communication.
-The onus is on leadership to establish, execute and enforce communication plans.
+Leadership should keep in mind that cracks become craters – and strive to fix the cracks through regular, open, honest, and crystal-clear communication.
+The onus is on leadership to establish, execute, and enforce communication plans.

 Manage Negative Emotions

 Letting negative emotions spiral out of control is a recipe for business disaster, especially during a crisis.
-With so many challenges from the crisis threatening to sideline productivity, emotions like anger, anxiety or resentment that are left unchecked can become the nail in the proverbial coffin.
+With so many challenges from the crisis threatening to sideline productivity, emotions like anger, anxiety, or resentment that are left unchecked can become the nail in the proverbial coffin.
 Leadership can prevent this threat from manifesting by proactively mitigating and managing these emotions.

-Uncertain times call for creative thinking.
-Contact Gavel International to be inspired with solutions that connect and engage your people.
+Contact Gavel International to be inspired by solutions that connect and engage your people.